kuldeeplodha/Melanoma-Detection-Assignment/README.md

 - Vascular lesion

 ### Business Goal
-you required to build a multiclass classification model using a custom convolutional neural network in TensorFlow.
+you are required to build a multiclass classification model using a custom convolutional neural network in TensorFlow.

 ### Business Risk
-- Predicting a incorrect class of skin cancer.
+- Predicting an incorrect class of skin cancer.

 ## Project Pipeline